theappbusiness/ConfigGenerator/README.md

 # configen

 A command line tool to auto-generate configuration file code, for use in Xcode projects.
+To read about the motivation behind this project and the scenarios in which it might be used see our [blog post](http://www.theappbusiness.com/blog/a-robust-multi-environment-build-setup).

 The `configen` tool is used to auto-generate configuration code from a property list.
 It is intended to create the kind of configuration needed for external URLs or API keys used by your app.
 Currently supports both Swift and Objective-C code generation.